 LEED AP and LEED Green Associates at JMA:

 The U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) comprehensive rating system, has evolved into the industry standard for green construction.
-JMA has four LEED-certified professionals on board.
-Tom Fruiht, LEED AP and Thomas Anderson, LEED Green Associate, CGBP are estimators / project managers.
-Jesse Malone, LEED AP BD+C, and Fritz Wisor, LEED AP are superintendents.
+JMA has three LEED-certified professionals on board.
+Tom Fruiht, LEED AP, Thomas Anderson, LEED Green Associate, CGBP and Jesse Malone, LEED AP BD+C.

-Fruiht, Malone and Wisor have earned LEED AP accreditation by successfully completing the Leadership in Energy and Environmental Design examination for Accredited Professionals.
-An LEED credential provides assurances of an individual’s level of competence and signifies the most qualified, educated, and influential green building professionals in the industry.
-Anderson’s LEED Green Associate certification indicates his general knowledge of green building practices and ability to support others working on LEED projects.
+Tom and Jesse are LEED AP certified.
+This credential provides assurances of an individual’s level of competence and signifies the most qualified, educated, and influential green building professionals in the industry.
+Thomas’s LEED Green Associate certification indicates his general knowledge of green building practices and ability to support others working on LEED projects.